-Managing finances starts with understanding different types of expenses and how they impact your budget.
-Recognizing spending patterns is crucial, especially during signs of a recession, when financial stability becomes uncertain.
+Managing your finances begins with understanding the different types of expenses and how they shape your budget.

 The psychology of spending plays a major role in budgeting.
 In fact, a 2023 survey by CNBC found that 74% of Americans say they feel financially stressed, with rising expenses being a major concern.